-Evaluation: The passing level is 61 %.
+Evaluation: The passing level is 60 %.
 Each correct answer is worth of 1 point.
-If you did not reach 61 percent or more you have failed.

-After the test writing examinees are required to take the histology part of the final.
-Two slides from the exam pool are given to the student and the examinee should describe the organ (if there is one present on the side) and the histological findings.
-Finally, correct diagnosis should be given.
+After test writing, examinees are required to take the histology part of the final.
+Two slides from the pool are given to the student and the examinee should describe the organ (if there is one present on the side) and the histological findings.
+Finally, a correct diagnosis should be given.
 The Histology part can not be examined by the tutor of the student.

-Following the test and the histology organ demonstration is held.
-During this part of the exam you will get cut, prepared organs or organ complexes, and you should correctly demonstrate them.
-One should be able to orientate the organ properly, to describe and evaluate the pathological alterations and establish the diagnoses.
+After the test and histology, organ demonstration follows.
+During this part of the exam dissected organs or organ complexes are to be described.
+The student should be able to orientate the organ (or organ complex) properly, to describe it fully and evaluate the pathological alterations and establish diagnoses.

-Finally, theoretical topics are to be discussed.
+Finally, the 2 theoretical questions are to be discussed.

-The final mark will be decided by the exam board of the institute based on the marks received on the practical and theoretical parts of the final!!
+The final mark will be decided by the exam board of the institute based on the marks received on the practical and theoretical parts of the final exam.